-Once mapped as “Indian Lands,” this county of deep forests, swamps, and ponds is today famous to many sportsmen, hunters and fishermen for its exceptional hunting grounds and excellent river and creek fishing.
+Once mapped as “Indian Lands,” this county is today famous to many sportsmen, hunters, and fishermen for its exceptional hunting grounds and excellent river and creek fishing.

 Not only does the Lowcountry offer one of the longest hunting seasons in the country, it also contains the largest whitetailed deer population in the state.